Skip to main content

 What Comes Next?

-Once you decide to use OAuth 2.0, the next step is to design and implement the integration correctly.
+Once you decide that OAuth 2.0 is the right authorisation method for your integration, the next step is to design and implement it correctly.
 See: